DEA's IFR and Delta-8 THC

 Delta-8 THC fits neatly within exceptions to scheduling as both a hemp-derived tetrahydrocannabinol, and as an isomer of CBD, confirming its legality under the AIA.
 That said, Delta-8 THC should be approached with extreme caution.
 The DEA will likely raid first and fight in court later.

-Additionally, many states have moved to make Delta-8 and other tetrahydrocannabinols besides delta-9 illegal to add to products intended for human consumption.
-Even though the federal government has likely legalized these hemp-derived substances, states do have the ability to criminalize the cannabinoids individually or collectively and make thier poseession a criminal offense.
+Additionally, many states have moved to make Delta-8 and other tetrahydrocannabinols illegal to add to products intended for human consumption.
+States do have the ability to criminalize cannabinoids individually or collectively and make thier possession a criminal offense.
 Check your state laws to understand the legality of Delta-8 and other isomerized tetrahydrocannabinols.

 A Note On Work-In-Progress Extracts: THC Concentrations Greater Than 0.3% During Extraction Are Also Implicitly Approved By Congress's Passage Of The AIA.

 Under the AIA, whether a harvested cannabis plant is "marijuana" controlled by the CSA or "hemp" exempted from it depends entirely on the dry weight percentage of Delta-9 THC.
 This can cause issues for processors and cultivators because the concentration of Delta-9 THC is not constant at all times during the plant’s life cycle.
 During extraction procedures specifically, the calculated percentage of Delta-9 THC will increase as the plant is stripped of excess water and plant material.
 As a result, the Delta-9 THC concentration will unavoidably rise above the 0.3% threshold set by the AIA, even in extremely low-THC strains of hemp.